federicosiciliano/easy_lightning/docs/source/config.rst

 **Note**:
 Both **Easy Torch** and **Easy Rec** support seamless integration with **PyTorch** and **PyTorch Lightning**.
-Models, checkpoints, loss functions, and metrics can be directly referenced from these frameworks using string-based import paths in the YAML configuration (e.g., `torch.nn.CrossEntropyLoss`).
+Models, checkpoints, loss functions, and metrics can be directly referenced from these frameworks using string-based import paths in the YAML configuration (e.g., ``CrossEntropyLoss``).
 This design provides full flexibility and extensibility while maintaining the simplicity of EasyLightning's unified configuration system.

 Easy Rec
 --------